psycho-baller/linkmaxxing/README.md

 ## What it does

-LinkMaxxing is an on-device speech reflection app that helps you become a more intentional, articulate, and connected communicator.
+Audora is an on-device speech reflection app that helps you become a more intentional, articulate, and connected communicator.
 It listens as you speak, with your full consent, and delivers personalized feedback on:

 * Filler word usage
 * Pacing and pauses